Last updated September 18, 2024.

 You can see that the caffeine in a normal-size serving of chocolate is relatively low compared to tea and, especially, coffee.

-So eating chocolate in moderation probably won’t contain enough caffeine to make you feel wired or keep you awake at night.
+So eating chocolate in moderation probably won’t contain enough caffeine to make you feel wired or keep you up at night.

 NUTRITION FOR THE MIND/BODY CONNECTION